 An eight-foot-high coral block wall with wooden gates originally enclosed the Palace area.
 Following the Wilcox Rebellion in 1889, it was lowered to 3'6".
-In 1892, the gate was renovated with the present painted iron fence.
+In 1892, the present painted iron fence was installed.

 Each of the four principle gates display the Coat of Arms of the Hawaiian Kingdom, and have a distinctive name and purpose:

-- Kauikeaouli - In honor of King Kamehameha III and used for ceremonial occasions
+- Kauikeaouli (King Street) - In honor of King Kamehameha III and used for ceremonial occasions

-- Kinau - Named after the mother of Kings Kamehameha IV and Kamehameha V and used by tradesmen
+- Kinau (Richards Street) - Named after the mother of Kings Kamehameha IV and Kamehameha V and used by tradesmen

-- Hakaleleponi - Named for Queen Kalama, consort of Kamehameha III, and used by servants and retainers of the royal household
+- Hakaleleponi (Capitol Mall) - Named for Queen Kalama, consort of Kamehameha III, and used by staff and retainers of the royal household

-- Likelike - The name of Princess Likelike, sister to King Kalakaua and Queen Liliuokalani, and reserved for private use by the royal family
+- Likelike (Diamond Head) - The name of Princess Likelike, sister to King Kalakaua and Queen Liliuokalani, and reserved for private use by the royal family